24 FAQs about alternative dispute resolution

 - the mediator will introduce themselves to the parties, probably by phone, and ask that they ensure they are represented by someone with authority to settle

 - the mediation itself will start with a joint meeting, at which the ground rules will be set out, and each party may make an opening statement outlining the key issues

 - there will then be private meetings, in confidence, with the mediator trying to establish what each party would value, and what they really think of the strengths and weaknesses of their case

 - the mediator will go to-and-fro between the parties, revealing no more than they have been authorised to do, but endeavouring to bring the parties gradually closer together

 - there may be another joint meeting, to establish how far the parties have moved

 - given success, the mediator will then put forward the agreed solution

 - the agreement will be drawn up and once it has been signed, it is binding

-14. Do we have to prepare evidence in advance?
+14. In alternative dispute resolution do we have to prepare evidence in advance?

 Yes.
 The mediator will set out what evidence should be prepared and when it should be sent to them and the other parties.
 This is likely to be at least a week in advance.